felixzieger/think-in-sync/README.md

 ---
 # Think in Sync

 You will be given a secret word.
-Your goal is to describe this secret word so that an AI can guess it.
+You aim to describe this secret word so an AI can guess it.
-However, you are only allowed to say one word at the time, taking turns with another AI.
+However, you can only say one word at a time, taking turns with another AI.

 ## Develop locally